Granada, Nicaragua

 We asked people about the cost of living in Granada, they wrote:

 "As in most foreign countries when it comes to the cost of living, you can pretty much find what you're looking for.
 Nicaragua is no exception.
 You can find moderate to expensive pricing options on most things from food to lodging, but the LOW cost items are more easily found in abundance here than in most places.
 Food is obviously less expensive here.
 It is not difficult to find $2.00 USD lunches.
 There are many hostels and hotels that seem to cater to the budget-minded traveler as well.
 Even retiring in Nicaragua is very low cost and stress-free: In order to qualify for Nicaragua's "Pensionado Visa" you must prove a monthly income from retirement or a pension or from any investment of only $600 USD and you're good to go!
-That's the LOWEST retirement income requirement of any country in the world," said one expat living in Granada.
+That's the LOWEST retirement income requirement of any country in the world," remarked one expat in Granada.

 What are the visa & residency requirements in Granada?

 "In order to visit Granada, visitors must obtain a visa from the Nicaraguan Embassy or Consulate in their home country.
 The visa application process typically requires a valid passport, a completed application form, a passport-sized photograph, and a fee.
 Depending on the type of visa, additional documents may be required.
 In order to obtain residency in Granada, Nicaragua, applicants must first obtain a residency visa from the Nicaraguan Embassy or Consulate in their home country.
 The residency visa application process typically requires a valid passport, a completed application form, a passport-sized photograph, a police record, a medical certificate, and a fee.
 Once the residency visa is approved, the applicant must travel to Nicaragua and apply for residency at the Immigration Office in Managua.
 The residency application process requires the applicant to submit a completed application form, a valid passport, a police record, a medical certificate, and a fee.
-Once the application is approved, the applicant will receive a residency card," remarked one expat living in Granada.
+Once the application is approved, the applicant will receive a residency card," commented one expat who moved to Granada, Nicaragua.

 Why do people move to Granada?